• Skip to primary navigation

 5 grams sea salt or 3 grams table salt

-225 grams (8oz) plain flour not self raising
+225 grams (8oz) plain flour - it must NOT be self raising or the pudding won't rise

 Onion Gravy